Reminder to submit annual returns

-We will look at your code when preparing your latest assessment, but we then have to rely on you to inform us when changes affecting your code take place.
+We will look at your code when preparing your latest assessment, but we then have to rely on you to inform us when changes affecting your code take place, such as:

 - Paying off a loan that you have been claiming tax relief for

 - Being given the use of an asset owned by your employer (e.g. a car, or accommodation)

 - Taking out a new loan that may qualify for tax relief